Alaeddin-B/german-energy-price-forecasting-mlops/README.md

 ## 🛠️ Setup (Work in Progress)

 As the project is in its initial phase, the primary setup involves cloning the repository and creating a local Python environment.
 Instructions will be updated as key milestones (like Dockerization) are completed.

+Currently, only exploratory data analysis (EDA) is implemented in the `notebooks/01-EDA.ipynb` notebook.
+The rest of the pipeline (modeling, MLflow, Docker, CI/CD, API, and cloud deployment) is planned but not yet present in the codebase.
+The setup below is for running the EDA notebook.
+Instructions will be updated as new milestones are completed.

 1. **Clone the repository:**